 Just as PwC’s research predictions were released in 2018, the South African banking market saw a sharp increase in competition during 2019.
 In particular, there has been a high completion of new accounts targeting the entry-level (typically low-income) markets.

-In 2019, there has been a number of changes in the transactional banking space.
+In 2019, there have been a number of changes in the transactional banking space.
 The big 5 (Standard Bank, FNB, Capitec, Nedbank and Absa) found themselves competing with a number of new entrants at one go.

-The competition has however been an advantage to customers as banks are forced to revise their products to remain relevant.
+The competition has, however, been an advantage to customers as banks are forced to revise their products to remain relevant.